16 Bluetooth Security: Pairing Methods

 \[P(\text{successful MITM}) = \frac{1}{1,000,000} = 0.0001\% = 1 \text{ in a million}\]

-Worked example: If an attacker tries 10 pairing attempts before the user becomes suspicious: - Success probability: \(\frac{10}{1,000,000} = 0.001\%\) (essentially zero) - Compare to Just Works: 90-95% success rate with no user verification
+Worked example: If an attacker tries 10 pairing attempts before the user becomes suspicious: - Success probability: \(\frac{10}{1,000,000} = 0.001\%\) (essentially zero) - Compare to Just Works: no user-verification challenge to guess or compare

 This \(10^6\) keyspace makes Numeric Comparison infeasible to crack through trial-and-error during the brief pairing window.